nodecloud/koa-consul/README.md

 # koa-consul

 This middleware will set a /health route as default.
-The consul server will visit /health for acquiring system info.
+The consul server will visit /health for acquiring system info and check the service's health status.

 ## Usage